 The main functions of the Domestic Violence Firearms Compliance Unit are to conduct investigations of domestic violence cases and to ensure the safe and timely surrender of firearms for safekeeping as required by Family Court Orders or by civil agreement.

-This Unit is responsible for investigation of all crimes reported at the San Francisco International Airport and in the northern portion of the county.
+S.F.I.A is responsible for investigation of all crimes reported at the San Francisco International Airport and in the northern portion of the county.
 These reported crimes may be crimes against persons and/or property.

 The Countywide Gang Task Force was established in August 2005 by mutual agreement between the membership of the San Mateo County Police Chiefs and Sheriffs’ Association.
 The Gang Task Force is comprised of personnel from each law enforcement agency in San Mateo County, the Probation Department, and the District Attorney's Office, and it utilizes state and federal resources, as well.
 Their mission is to take a pro-active approach to the increased presence of gang activity and related violence in San Mateo County through intelligence driven enforcement operations in order to improve the safety and quality of life in our community.